opengeospatial/GeoPose/glTF Extensions/OGC_bog/ReadMe_03.md

 ## Overview

-The proposed extension anchors, orients, and bounds a glTF Scene in space and time.
+The proposed extension geolocates, orients, and bounds a glTF Scene in space and time.

-### Anchors:
+### Geolocates:
 The extension links the "floating" 3D origin of the glTF coordinate system to a position in geographically located three-dimensional space.
 The extension also identifies the proper time, measured by a clock at the origin, and well-defined even with very high velocities between unaccelerated reference frames.